MeikeMertsch/Aspie-Tester-Blog/_posts/21-3-13-dynamic-enabling-and-disabling-of-tests.md

 layout: post
 title: Dynamic Enabling and Disabling of Tests
 published: true
-tags: learning test_automation ignore disable disabled learnings automation junit jenkns gradle
+tags: learning test_automation ignore disable disabled learnings automation junit jenkins gradle
 ---

 Or: How we treat tests that point to a problem which won't get fixed immediately.